cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Each ciphersuite also includes a context string, denoted `contextString`, which is an ASCII string literal (with no NULL terminating character).

-The RECOMMENDED ciphersuite is (ristretto255, SHA-512) {{recommended-suite}}.
+The RECOMMENDED ciphersuite is (ristretto255, SHA-512) as described in {{recommended-suite}}.
 The (Ed25519, SHA-512) and (Ed448, SHAKE256) ciphersuites are included
-for compatibility with {{!RFC8032}}.
+for compatibility with Ed25519 and Ed448 as defined in {{!RFC8032}}.

 The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{dep-pog}}.
-Validation steps for these functions are described for each the ciphersuites below.
+Validation steps for these functions are described for each of the ciphersuites below.
 Future ciphersuites MUST describe how input validation is done for DeserializeElement and DeserializeScalar.

 Each ciphersuite includes explicit instructions for verifying signatures produced